How to Create a Social Media Calendar in 5 steps

 Step 3: Decide which holidays, promotions, and engaging activities you'll cover

-You don't want your client's social media content calendar to be all fluff and sales, though.
+You don't want your social media calendar to be all fluff and sales, though.
 So you must ensure that it is well-balanced and includes a proportionate number of fun holidays, promotions, deals, and valuable tips.

 I always advise my clients to remember that it's called social media for a reason.
 You can't just directly sell and promote your products and services.